mad-lab-fau/BioPsyKit/CONTRIBUTING.md

 poetry update
 ```

-Running `poetry install` will only install packages that are not yet installed. `poetry update` will also check, if
+Running `poetry install` will only install packages that are not yet installed. `poetry update` will also check if
 newer versions of already installed packages exist.

 ### Tools used in BioPsyKit